 NEW: Therapy options at the Easton MD "Coastal Retreat Studios & Wellness location!
 We now offer Telehealth OT therapy!
 How are we using telehealth to help you?

-Our occupational therapists (OTs) are using telehealth services to provide many of the same treatments and activities as utilized in the in-person, clinic setting.
+Our occupational therapists (OTs) utilize telehealth services to provide many of the same treatments and activities as utilized in the in-person, outpatient clinic setting.
 We are able to guide children in activities to improve fine motor stability such as proper pencil grasp and correctly using scissors.
 We work on gross motor stability and endurance using muscles in the neck, arms, hands, and torso through a variety of fun games and activities.
 Other benefits of using telehealth occupational therapy is that it improves access to those who wouldn’t otherwise receive services.
 It’s a convenient solution for many people and it provides a wonderful opportunity for parent education and inclusion.
 Telehealth services are here to stay at Kinera as we know they are a sound extension of the services we regularly provide.

 Complete this online questionnaire to help determine if your child should be evaluated by an occupational therapist (click on the blue link here):OT SCREENING TOOL

 *NEW* Ask us about therapy at the Easton Maryland "Coastal Retreat Studios & Wellness" location!

 Kinera Foundation provides outpatient occupational therapy (OT) services for children, teens and adults with disabilities and special health care needs.
 If you are concerned about your child's development, or your child has sensory processing issues; please call or email for a confidential meeting and evaluation: 443-249-3126 or email@example.com.
 Please note: during Covid-19, we are now providing telehealth OT therapy.